kzr8/moe-junyuanpri/_about-us/School and Recess Hours.md

 </tbody>
 </table>

-\*   Pending national posture and Covid situation, staggered dismissal might be implemented in 2021.
-More details to be released through Parents’ Gateway before school re-opens.

-\*\* For selected students only.
+\*   Do note the revision in school hours on Friday is due to the increase in CCE (FTGP) periods from 2023 onwards.
+The increase in CCE (FTGP) curriculum time is critical to support the expanded scope of content <br>\*\*  for CCE lessons to enhance the holistic development of our students.<br>For selected students only.
 Parents will be notified by Term 1 Week 3 if their child has been selected for the remediation programme.

 ### RECESS & SNACK BREAK